-C. Role of other neurotransmitter systems and receptors in cortical expansion
+Role of other neurotransmitter systems and receptors in cortical expansion

-In addition to 5-HT, basal progenitor abundance and proliferation - and, by extension, cortical expansion - is regulated by a variety of cell-extrinsic molecular factors ^{34,128}.
-Among the most well-characterized of these factors are extracellular matrix components, growth factors, thyroid hormones, and neurotransmitters - each of which have been linked, via varying mechanisms, to increased NPC abundance and proliferation in developing cortex 139-143.
-Amongst the neurotransmitters, glutamate and GABA have been most studied for their effects on NPC proliferation ^{36,144-146}.
-Both of these neurotransmitters regulate NPC proliferation through several distinct mechanisms, in a manner that appears to depend on the species, cortical region in question, and environmental context 36.
-For example, activation of the AMPA/kainate glutamate receptor decreases NPC proliferation in germinal zones in developing rat cortical tissue 145, whereas glutamate NMDA receptor agonism decreases NPC proliferation in the mouse cortex but increases proliferation in fetal human cortex 147.
-With respect to GABA, GABA-A receptor agonism has been found to reduce the proliferation of apical progenitors in the ventricular zone in rat cortex 145, whereas GABA-A and GABA-B agonism has been found to increase the proliferation of certain NPCs in mouse cortex ^{148,149}.
-Important for the present context, although there is heterogeneity in the manner in which glutamate and GABA affect NPC proliferation across (and within) species, their ability to regulate NPC proliferation in general is conserved across both lissencephalic and gyrencephalic species 36.
-In contrast, 5-HT2AR are absent on mouse NPCs but highly expressed on the NPCs of humans 124 and, as described, selectively stimulate the proliferation of bRG that are instrumental for human cortical expansion ^{35,128}.
-As such, research to date on neurotransmitter contributions to cortical expansion suggest that, with respect to other neurotransmitters, 5-HT, via 5-HT2A agonism, may play an especially prominent role in the disproportionate expansion of transmodal cortex in humans.
+In addition to 5-HT, basal progenitor abundance and proliferationand, by extension, cortical expansion-is regulated by a variety of cell-extrinsic molecular factors.^{34,128} Among the most well characterized of these factors are extracellular matrix components, growth factors, thyroid hormones and neurotransmitters-each of which have been linked, via varying mechanisms, to increased NPC abundance and proliferation in developing cortex.139-143 Amongst the neurotransmitters, glutamate and GABA have been most studied for their effects on NPC proliferation.^{36,144-146} Both of these neurotransmitters regulate NPC proliferation through several distinct mechanisms, in a manner that appears to depend on the species, cortical region in question, and environmental context.36 For example, activation of the AMPA/kainate glutamate receptor decreases NPC proliferation in germinal zones in developing rat cortical tissue,145 whereas glutamate NMDA receptor agonism decreases NPC proliferation in the mouse cortex but increases proliferation in fetal human cortex.147 With respect to GABA, GABA-A receptor agonism has been found to reduce the proliferation of apical progenitors in the ventricular zone in rat cortex,145 whereas GABA-A and GABA-B agonism has been found to increase the proliferation of certain NPCs in mouse cortex.^{148,149} Important for the present context, although there is heterogeneity in the manner in which glutamate and GABA affect NPC proliferation across (and within) species, their ability to regulate NPC proliferation in general is conserved across both lissencephalic and gyrencephalic species.36 In contrast, 5-HT2AR are absent on mouse NPCs but highly expressed on the NPCs of humans124 and, as described, selectively stimulate the proliferation of bRG that are instrumental for human cortical expansion.^{35,128} As such, research to date on neurotransmitter contributions to cortical expansion suggest that, with respect to other neurotransmitters, 5-HT, via 5-HT2A agonism, may play an especially prominent role in the disproportionate expansion of transmodal cortex in humans.

-IV.
-5-HT2AR agonism in the adult brain: Structural, functional, and behavioral effects
+5-HT2AR agonism in the adult brain: structural, functional and behavioural effects

-Having reviewed neuroanatomical evidence in support of the 5-HT2AR's potent ability to modulate transmodal functioning in the adult brain, as well as its potential critical role in the developmental expansion of transmodal cortex, we now discuss research on the structural, functional, and behavioural effects of 5-HT2A agonism.
-We begin with a brief overview of the neuronal effects of 5-HTAR receptor agonism, followed by a discussion of conditions which favor endogenous 5-HT2AR agonism, and then review studies of pharmacologically-induced 5-HT2AR agonism via 5-HT2A agonist psychedelic drugs.
-We examine both the acute and longer-term effects of 5-HT2AR agonists on brain structure, function, and behavior, highlighting a recurrent common theme: increased plasticity and flexibility, where plasticity is defined as the ability of a phenomenon (e.g., brain or behavior) to be shaped or molded - or, more plainly, to change.
+Having reviewed neuroanatomical evidence in support of 5-HT2AR's potent ability to modulate transmodal functioning in the adult brain, as well as its potential critical role in the developmental expansion of transmodal cortex, we now discuss research on the structural, functional and behavioural effects of 5-HT2A agonism.
+We begin with a brief overview of the neuronal effects of 5-HTAR receptor agonism, followed by a discussion of conditions that favour endogenous 5-HT2AR agonism, and then review studies of pharmacologically-induced 5-HT2AR agonism via 5-HT2A agonist psychedelic drugs.
+We examine both the acute and longer term effects of 5-HT2AR agonists on brain structure, function and behaviour, highlighting a recurrent common theme: increased plasticity and flexibility, where plasticity is defined as the ability of a phenomenon (e.g. brain or behaviour) to be shaped or moulded-or, more plainly, to change (Fig. 4).

-A. Neuronal effects of 5-HT2AR agonism in the adult human brain
+Neuronal effects of 5-HT2AR agonism in the adult human brain